Across all of our Comprehensive and Integrated Treatment Centers, we respect the courage required to seek treatment.

 If a person who wishes to receive services is pregnant, she should not be in a state of withdrawal when she comes in for her intake.
 All prospective patients who are pregnant must have a letter from their treating OB/GYN indicating that the OB/GYN has approved them for treatment at our center.
 In addition, these individuals should also be willing to sign a release of information form so that the treatment center can coordinate care effectively with her OB/GYN.
 If a prospective patient is pregnant and she does not have an OB/GYN, our treatment centers will work with her to make appropriate arrangements.

-Please note that our Comprehensive Treatment Centers may not always be able to provide medication on the same day that the prospective patient completes his or her intake appointment.
+Please note that our Comprehensive and Integrated Treatment Centers may not always be able to provide medication on the same day that the prospective patient completes his or her intake appointment.
 Our treatment centers work hard to provide care for all patients as quickly as possible; however, prescriptions at our treatment centers are written by a member of the center’s medical team, and the medical team must determine the prospective patient’s appropriateness for treatment before providing any medications.

 To learn more about the treatment opportunities at your local Comprehensive Treatment Center, feel free to contact the center’s admissions team at your earliest convenience.
 We look forward to helping you take the first steps towards a healthier, brighter future.